2025

 OMG, what a treat we sisters/aunts had at Julie's lake house (as we always do)!
 After a off and on rainy week, Friday (lake day) was warm & sunny, perfect for the lake.
 All of the usual yummy snacks, floaties, boat ride, a delicious dinner and desserts were there for us, even games and prizes!
 Julie is so sweet to share her home with us each year; we are truly blessed.
 It's the end of June already; coming up this week is more swimming at Mark & Karen's and/or Westgate pool, 4th of July fun at the Westgate pool with cookout & fireworks at Jenny & Brandon's in the evening, a couple of sister's birthday dinners, belated for Andrea and Barb's upcoming, and who knows what else.
 With all of these seemingly almost non stop swimming days, I can almost say I need a break!
 What . . . . . did I just say that!!??!

 7/4 Happy 4th of July!
 Plans today including first visiting with Matt, then later fun at the pool and on to Jenny & Brandon's for fireworks in the evening.
 Should be a fun day.
 Yesterday morning Emily texted me asking if I could take her to the ER; again she was having sharp stomach pains and vomiting which had been going on, this time since 4 am.
 They ended up admitting her for more definitive tests as the ultra sound tests they did in the ER was inconclusive about it being the gall bladder.
 I hope and pray that today brings an answer and easy, definite fix for her.
 After leaving the hospital when Beth got there I decided to be brave and go for another manicure all by myself at the place that Mary Jane goes to after hearing her describe how hers were done.
 Thankfully they were able to take me as a walk-in, something they don't usually do, and I got my nails done by the same lady that MJ does.
 What a difference in quality of work and an explanation as to why my shellac manicure had started chipping so early after I had gotten it done . . . . .
 I have thin nails and was advised that for the manicure to last longer I needed acrylic nails.
-I like them but am still getting used to the look of longer, manicured nails since I'm used to my plain, short, ugly nails.
+I like them but am still getting used to the look of longer, manicured nails since I'm used to my plain, short, ugly ones .
 I think it is something that I will continue. . .

 We are watching Levy for a few days for Kristen while she and Gage are visiting friends in Texas.
 The dogs are so far handling the fireworks going off outside without to much stress though they do spend almost all the time inside.
 It's been too hot to spend much time outside lately anyway.